Dr Jennifer Ritchie-Goodline

 Thank you for visiting my website.
-I am a licensed clinical psychologist with over two decades of experience in providing mental health services as a psychotherapist.
+I am a licensed Clinical Psychologist with over 25 years of experience in providing mental health services as a psychotherapist.

 I completed my American Psychological Association approved Predoctoral Psychology Internship at University Counseling and Behavioral Health, University of Denver in affiliation with Colorado Psychiatric Health and University of Colorado Health Sciences Center, providing individual and couples psychotherapy, outreach, and psychoeducational services to University of Denver students, employees, and staff, as well as clinical supervision to doctoral level student trainees.
 Additionally, I provided consultation to and collaborative care with primary care physicians and health care providers at the University of Denver Student and Community Health Center as part of my Primary Care specialization.

-As a Master’s level student, I completed a practicum providing counseling and psychoeducational services to adolescents at Kaplan House, a division of the Jewish Board of Family and Children’s Services, a residential treatment facility for foster youth, in New York City and a psychoeducational practicum with Planned Parenthood of Greater Northern New Jersey.
+As a Master’s level student, I completed a practicum providing counseling and psychoeducational services to adolescents at Kaplan House, a residential treatment facility for foster youth in New York City, and a psychoeducational practicum with Planned Parenthood of Greater Northern New Jersey.

 I am a member of the American Psychological Association (APA); APA Division 35, Society for the Psychology of Women; APA Division 42, Psychologists in Independent Practice; and the Colorado Psychological Association.
 I also serve as an Expert Advisor to the Endometriosis Research Center as a member of the ERC’s Medical & Professional Advisory Panel.